r-lyeh-archived/vision/README.md

 # studio dev tools
 - clone a virtual box disk with the OS in it. keep it as os.vdi
-- copy os.vdi dev.vdi; and append studio tools & apps to it
+- copy os.vdi dev0.vdi; and append your secondary dev apps into it (like text/image editors, and other stuff).
+- copy tools.vdi dev1.vdi; and append your primary dev apps into it (like SDKs, toolchains).
 - when deploying a new computer, grab the dev.vdi disk from the network
 - when updating tools, restart from os.vdi